Room Addition Permit Requirements in Kansas City, MO

 Post the permit card on site.
 Work begins.
 Schedule inspections at required stages (varies by project).
 Final inspection required before closing the permit.

-Timeline is based on Kansas City's typical About 6 weeks permit processing time.
+Timeline is based on the typical about 6 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

 Building Department Contact